michaelnny/deep_rl_zoo/README.md

 ```

 ## Monitoring performance and statistics with Tensorboard
-By default, both training, evaluation, and testing will log to tensorboard at the `runs` directory.
+By default, both training, evaluation, and testing will log to Tensorboard at the `runs` directory.
 To disable this, use the option `--notensorboard`.

 ```